iamkemoo/Grants-Program/applications/Mintickt Grant.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
+We have already built our v1.0 ticketing platform with the grant from NEAR Foundation, which makes it possible to create up to 10 NFT tickets at once.
 - If there are any other teams who have already contributed (financially) to the project.
+N/A
 - Previous grants you may have applied for.
+Only the NEAR Foundation with a $15,000 MVP grant.